Fnk7/amx_sgemm/README.md

 The benchmark is ported from
 https://github.com/keichi/m1-benchmarks

 It is used to test the `sgemm` (single general matrix multiplication) on m1 mac by using Accelerate Framework, OpenBLAS, Eigen (OpenMP) and Metal (the GPU on m1).
+The origin result of keichi's work is in `benchmark/old_result`, and to rebuild it, you should checkout to *Init*.

+I remove the Eigen sgemm and add my `amx_sgemm.h` sgemm.
+The result is:

 ![](benchmark/result/gemm.png)